-After graduating college, your 30th birthday will come up before you know it.
+After graduating from college, your 30th birthday will come up before you know it.
 Between friendships, relationships, job hunting, house hunting, and otherwise getting your life in order, your 20s can slip away fast!
-Don’t forget that you also need to make time for yourself during this decade.
-Check out our list below for nine things you NEED to do before turning 30!
+No one wants to look back when they’re older and wish they had done more adventuring and self-improvement when they were young.

 **This article contains affiliate links, and we will be compensated for any purchase made by clicking on them.
 Thank you for supporting Miss Millennia Magazine!**

 You may have groaned about having to read when you were in school, but you should make reading a habit before turning 30.
 Getting lost in a book can improve your vocabulary, help you learn new things, and let your imagination soar.

 Joan Didion’s memoir The Year of Magical Thinking details the author’s first year after her husband’s death.
 Its honesty about learning to be on your own is perfect for young adulthood.The Group by Mary McCarthy follows a group of female friends who speak frankly about young women’s issues like sex, careers, and more.
 It’s a must-read for all young women!